MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-place-holograms.md

 1. In the bin, air tap the 3D part that you want to place.

 2. Use gaze and gestures to place the 3D part hologram over its counterpart in the real world.
-For information on manipulating holograms by using gaze and gestures, see the [Manipulating holograms](#manipulate) section later in this topic.
+For information on manipulating holograms by using gaze and gestures, see the [Manipulating holograms](#manipulate-holograms) section later in this article.

 ## Place a 3D model from the 3D toolkit